-Anybody may play the racing game in mobile phones or Pads and it is really easy to get how to play it after trying several times.
+Anybody may play the racing game in mobile phones or Pads and it is easy to get how to play it after trying several times.
 What you should do for operating this game is to control the horizontal balance offset for controlling the direction of the running of the car, in another word, just controlling the angle of the horizontal offset (or pitch axis in the picture below) can control the tilting direction of the car running.
 In a word, using the gyroscope to get the exact angle in Pitch (x) axis is the key point of this game.

-Figure 3.
-7 Gyro in the iPhone